redbayoub/doctor_appointment_app/README.md

 # Doctor Appointmtent App

-This is my bachelor project which I developed an android app that allow patients to book doctors easily while using software engineering techniques
+This is my bachelor project which I developed an android app that allow patients to book doctors easily

+I used in these project software engineering techniques